It’s that time of year again when everyone decides they are going to get fit and healthy.

 Operation Transformation is back on air on January 6th on RTE One and will run for 8 weeks.
 You can visit the website for more information and to become part of the Operation Transformation community.
 You can use their weight tracker to receive your personalised weight loss target and chart your progress against your chosen leader.
 There are also many events scheduled throughout the 8 weeks such as nationwide walks, runs and cycles.

 Over 13,000 people took part in the national walks in 2015.
 These are a great way of promoting walking as a fun way to get and stay active.
-The walks are on Nationwide on January 9th.
-See where your local walk is.
+The walks are on Nationwide on January 12th.
+See where your local walk is here.

 Running is a great way to get fit and also an excellent way to de-stress after a long day at work.
 The great thing about running is you can take it as slow or as fast as you are comfortable with.
 For those who want to ease into exercising, there’s plenty of free Couch to 5k programs online.
 Free apps like Runkeeper will help you keep track of your speed and distance and even help you find pre-planned routes, so you can monitor your progress and make your run more enjoyable.